macaw-cad/SXACLI-enhancements/readme.md

 - Start watch node for incremental deploy of changed artifacts to Sitecore
 - Commit changes to source-control

+## Using modern frontend tooling

+Built from the ground up using modern front-end tooling, but standing on the shoulders of giants: using the concepts of the SXA CLI, and the end-points provided by SXA Creative Exchange to sync changes directly to your Sitecore environment.

+- The SXA Umbrella tooling is completely build using the latest front-end tools like Gulp 4 and Webpack 4
+- Support for building your front-end code using the latest version of TypeScript

 ## Webpack compatible SASS

 For modern front-end development, we need a bundler for the creation of JavaScript and CSS bundles.
 Webpack is a good bundler that we use in SXA Umbrella.
 The problem is that the default Sitecore theme code as delivered in the NPM module `sxa/Theme`, and copied into the project by SXA CLI, is not Webpack compatible due to non-standard SASS language constructs used in the code-base (wildcard imports).
 SXA Umbrella provides an NPM package `sxa-defaulttheme` in the `local_modules` where the issues are fixed ad the default provided the is turned into a Webpack compatible code-base.